reselbob/innosoft/14-service-mesh-istio/README.md

 # Simple Istio Installation with Ingress Access Example

-This installation is intended for a Kubernetes Cluster running on Google Cloud.
+**Steps 1 -7 are intended for for those of you who want to install Istio from scratch to Google Cloud.** This installation is intended for a Kubernetes Cluster running on Google Cloud.
 Each node is configured for 2 CPUs and 5GB of RAM.

+It is possible to setup a Kubernetes cluster with Istio installed by creating the cluster using the Google Cloud Console.
+Just scroll down in the setup page and check the **enable Istio** check box.

+If you have cluster with Istio installed, start this exercise at Step 8.

 ## Download Istio